USS Atherton: Namesake

-John McDougal Atherton was born 1918 to Peter Lee Atherton, a Kentucky businessman, and Cornelia Atherton (née Anderson).
+Peter Lee Atherton and Cornelia Atherton (née Anderson), both businesspersons from Kentucky, welcomed a son named John McDougal in 1918.
 The youngest of four children, he had three older sisters: Valerie and Sarah and Cornelia.
 He also had an older half-sister, Mary, from his father's first marriage.
 Once he joined the Navy, he served on board USS Meredith (DD-434) as a line officer.
 Atherton was killed in action on 25 October 1942, when Meredith was torpedoed and sunk in the Asiatic-Pacific Theater near Guadalcanal.
 After his death, his mother sponsored the commissioning of DE-169 in his honor, and was recognized as a Gold Star Mother.

 His grandfather, John McDougal Atherton, for whom he was named, was an American businessman and politician who was elected to one term in the Kentucky House of Representatives from 1869 to 1871.
 He was also the owner of Atherton Whiskey until 1899.